 A father had two sons, and one of his sons came to him and said, “Dad, I have been thinking it’s time for me to leave and find myself.
-I need to figure out who I am and make my own fortune, my own way in the world.
-So, what I would like is for you to give me my share of your estate.
+I need to figure out who I am and make my fortune, my own way in the world.
+So, I would like you to give me my share of your estate.
 I will take it now and be on my way.”
-Remarkably, the father obliged his son’s request and off he went to make his own way.
+Remarkably, the father obliged his son’s request, and off he went to make his own way.

 He knew what he had to do.
-With his pride long since lost in the pig business, he dragged his sorry “hind-parts” home, back to his father and brother.
-He wasn’t looking forward to facing his father whom he had hurt and dishonored, but he thought if he could throw himself on the mercy of his father, he might be taken back as a servant.
+With his pride long since lost in the pig business, he dragged his sorry “hind-parts” home back to his father and brother.
+He wasn’t looking forward to facing his father, whom he had hurt and dishonoured, but he thought if he could throw himself at the mercy of his father, he might be taken back as a servant.
 Regardless, he knew it was better than the mess he had made of his life.

 The son’s departure had not been easy on the father.
 To say his heart was broken would be an understatement.
 Despite the hurt, the insult and the longing for his absent son, the father often found himself looking off down the road his son had left on.
-On some level, he was desperately hoping that one day, he would see his son return home.
-One day, the father was sitting on the porch and he found himself once more gazing down the road; his thoughts turned to his son.
+On some level, he was desperately hoping that he would see his son return home someday.
+One day, the father was sitting on the porch, and he found himself gazing down the road; his thoughts turned to his son.

-As he sat watching, a silhouette appeared on the road coming towards the house.
+As he watched, a silhouette appeared on the road coming towards the house.
 The father squinted to see if he could discern who it was that was coming for an unexpected visit.
 As his eyes adjusted, his heart leapt – it was his son!

 The father sprung to his feet as he called out to those in his house, “He’s back!
 My son has returned!”
 With that, he bolted from the porch, as only an old man can do, running towards his son.
 The son saw his father running towards him.
 His heart rejoiced because he was home, but he was also full of shame and trepidation about how he would be received.
 Would he be received or told to leave?
-Would he get a lecture?
+A shaming lecture?
 Would his Dad still love him?
-Regardless, he had hoped he would be able to secure a position as a household servant.
+Regardless, he had hoped he would at very least secure a position as a household servant.

 As his father approached, his heart raced and began to pound.
-The father was within steps of the son and the son called out the appeal he had crafted with every step back to his home.
+The father was within steps of the son, and the son called out the appeal he had crafted with every step back to his home.
 “Father!
 I am so, so sorry!
-I have dishonored you!
+I have dishonoured you!
 I have taken advantage of you and thought I could do it on my own and didn’t need you.
-He pleaded “Please forgive me, please … just let me be a servant in your house!”
+He pleaded, “Please forgive me, please … just let me be a servant in your house!”

-The father, as if he had heard none of it, with arms wide open embraced his son with a well overdue and loving hug.
+The father, as if he had heard none of it, with arms wide open, embraced his son with a well overdue and loving hug.
 He kissed his son repeatedly.
-He was overjoyed that he was home.
-The son tried to say his speech again but his father was so overcome with joy that he spoke over him to his servants asking for clean clothes, rings and orders to kill the fatted calf.
+He was thrilled that he was home.
+The son tried to repeat his speech, but his father was so overcome with joy that he spoke over him to his servants, asking for clean clothes, rings and orders to kill the fatted calf.
 They were going to have a party!

-The father, with his arm around the son, walked back to the house where the son went to get cleaned up.
+With his arm around the son, they walked back to the house where the son cleaned up.
 The father stood on the porch grinning from ear to ear.
 The older son joined his father and asked, “Is it true?
 Has the reprobate son returned?”
-“He has returned, my precious son has returned,” he beamed.
+“He has returned.
+My precious son has returned,” he beamed.
 “I don’t understand how you can be so happy,” the older brother scowled.
 “You have heard of his revolting escapades and how he squandered everything you gave him.
 Wasted it!”

 “I know,” said the father, the gleam not reduced by a single lumen.